-This is the second -and last- part of the two part series, "The 2020 Guide to Virtual Kitchens", if you missed the first part, we recommend you read it first here.
+This is the second -and last- part of the two part series, "The 2020 Guide to Ghost Kitchens", if you missed the first part, we recommend you read it first here.

 Like grandma's legendary banana bread, sometimes starting from scratch yields the best results.
 Ghost kitchens eliminate much of the cost, risk and concerns entrepreneurs have about starting a restaurant and instead offer a safe, lean alternative.
 Here are some tips to consider:

 - Discover your niche: Passionate about Jamaican and Asian fusion?
 Want to create a farm-to-door (instead of farm-to-table) business model?
 Hope to share your family's all-time favorite food with a broader audience?
 Whatever your niche, define it to differentiate your brand from the next.

 - Learn and follow local regulations: Just because ghost kitchens are relatively easy and cost-effective to launch doesn't mean you're immune from following safety standards and regulations.
 Learn about the laws that pertain to your location and business, and make sure you follow them to the letter.